{user_name}

 The collection of the user's e-mail address serves to deliver the newsletter.

-The collection of other personal data in the context of the registration process serves to prevent misuse of the services or of the e-mail address used.
+The collection of other personal data as part of the registration process serves to prevent misuse of the services or the email address used.

 4. Duration of storage

-The data are deleted as soon as they are no longer necessary for the purpose for which they were collected.
-The user's e-mail address is therefore stored as long as the newsletter subscription is active.
+The data will be deleted as soon as they are no longer required to achieve the purpose for which they were collected.
+The user's email address is therefore stored as long as the newsletter subscription is active.

-The other personal data collected in the course of the registration process are generally deleted after a period of seven days.
+Other personal data collected during the registration process are generally deleted after a period of seven days.

-The newsletter subscription can be cancelled by the affected user at any time.
-For this purpose there is a corresponding link in each newsletter.
+The affected user may cancel the newsletter subscription at any time.
+For this purpose, there is a corresponding link in every newsletter.

-This also enables withdrawal of the consent to the storage of the personal data collected during the registration process.
+This also enables a revocation of the consent to the storage of the personal data collected during the registration process.

 1. Description and scope of data processing

-On our website we offer users the possibility to register by providing personal data.
-The data are entered in an input form and transmitted to us and stored.
-There is no transfer of the data to third parties.
+On our website we offer users the option to register by providing personal data.
+The data are entered into an input form, transmitted to us and stored.
+The data are not passed on to third parties.
 The data provided during registration are collected as part of the registration process.

 1. The user's IP address